 Candidates: Scores will be reported to candidates online; upon successful completion of all procedures within the examination part, a results letter will be sent via mail to the candidate's permanent address.
 For online access to scores, candidates may Log-In at www.crdts.org using their assigned CRDTS ID and password.
 The 'Candidates' tab will allow access to scores.
 Scores will also be reported to the dental school of graduation if the candidate is a current graduate.
 For Parts I - V, candidates whose total score on any procedure is less than 75 can review their scores online, including an itemization of their deficiencies.
-For patient-based and simulated patient examinations scores will be released the same day that all procedures have been completed.
+Scores will be released the same day that all procedures have been completed except for examinations with less than 15 candidates, those may take up to 2 weeks.

 Fees for retakes must be paid by 11 P.M. of the night preceding retake date.
-Simulated patient exams evaluated off-site will be reported 1-2 days after grading.
 No actual examination papers or clinical evaluation forms will be released in order to maintain security of the examination.